-Social insurance old-age pension: The pension is between 55% and 65% of the basic monthly wage plus 1.5% for each 50-week period of contributions, up to 80% of the basic monthly wage.
+Social insurance old-age pension: The pension is 55% to 65% of the basic monthly wage plus 1.5% for each 50-week period of contributions, up to 80% of the basic monthly wage.

-The basic monthly wage is based on the insured's average earnings in the last 10 years before receiving the pension.
+The basic monthly wage is the insured's average earnings in the last 10 years before receiving the pension.

-The minimum earnings for benefit calculation purposes are equal to the legal monthly minimum wage.
+The minimum earnings used to calculate benefits are the legal monthly minimum wage.

-The maximum earnings for benefit calculation purposes are 25 times the legal monthly minimum wage.
+The maximum earnings used to calculate benefits are 25 times the legal monthly minimum wage.

-The minimum social insurance pension is equal to the legal monthly minimum wage.
+The minimum social insurance pension is the legal monthly minimum wage.